ledondodo/TimeTime/README.md

 # TimeTime
 TimeTime is a multifunction alarm watch (e.g. Casio) created on Logisim, using digital systems such as logic gates.
-Then it can be uploaded on an FPGA board, we worked on the DE10-Lite.
+It can be uploaded on an FPGA board, we worked on the DE10-Lite.
 It was my third project at EPFL, in Bachelor Microengineering.

 <p align="center">